Persona 3 The Movie: No. 1, Spring of Birth: Plot

 On another full moon, Mitsuru detects an abnormally large Shadow presence aboard a train and deploys Makoto, Yukari and Junpei to investigate.
-However the trio are ambushed by the Shadows just as the train begins accelerating.
+However, the trio are ambushed by the Shadows just as the train begins accelerating.
 Junpei charges ahead and encounters the Priestess Arcana which overwhelms him.
-However, as the train nears an inevitable collision, Makoto defeats the Priestess with Junpei before stopping the runaway train.
+As the train nears an inevitable collision, Makoto defeats the Priestess with Junpei, before stopping the runaway train.

 Yukari, Junpei and Makoto go looking for answers from the delinquents behind Port Island Station and learn from Shinjiro Aragaki that the girls had been bullying Fuuka before the latter disappeared that same night.
 Natsuki confesses to Mitsuru that she and her friends had locked Fuuka inside the school's gymnasium.
 However, when her friends went to check on Fuuka that same night, she had mysteriously vanished while the latter developed the Apathy cases after being preyed on by Shadows.
-That night the SEES members deduce that Fuuka may be trapped inside the Tartarus tower and plan to rescue her.
+That night the SEES members deduce that Fuuka may be trapped inside Tartarus and plan to rescue her.
 Mitsuru elects him to protect Natsuki at the dorm where he listens to Natsuki's reasoning for bullying Fuuka and relates that Fuuka genuinely considers her as a friend.

-Afterwards the SEES members break into the school and indeed find Fuuka inside Tartarus when the Dark Hour strikes.
+Afterwards, the SEES members break into the school and find Fuuka inside Tartarus when the Dark Hour strikes.
 Mitsuru and Yukari come under attack by the Emperor and Empress Arcanas at Tartarus' entrance.
 Junpei, Akihiko and Fuuka rush to their aid however the Arcanas easily overwhelm all of their Personas.
 In the midst of the battle, Fuuka also awakens a Persona, Lucia, to defend an entranced Natsuki.
 With everyone approaching their physical limits, Fuuka uses Lucia to sense the Arcanas' weaknesses and coordinates the SEES members in a collaborative effort which results in the Shadows' defeat.
 A few days later, Fuuka moves into the Iwatodai dorm and repairs her relations with Natsuki, while life returns to a level of normalcy.

 In a post-credits scene, the mysterious boy appears to Makoto and introduces himself as Pharos.
-Meanwhile at an undisclosed location, a girl awakens from a slumber.
+Meanwhile, at an undisclosed location, a girl awakens from a slumber.